dominicstop/react-native-ios-adaptive-modal/README.md

 To define the various snapping points for the modal, a small helper library written in swift called  [`ComputableLayout`](https://github.com/dominicstop/ComputableLayout) is used to configure the size and position of the modal.
 This library is a very naive layout system/calculator custom built for [`adaptive-modal`](https://github.com/dominicstop/adaptive-modal/).

-This helper library is essentially just a function that turns a [config](https://github.com/dominicstop/ComputableLayout/blob/b9f9301497e23f18cd61d92c37ab1f9f65ce95b3/Example/Examples/ComputaleLayoutTestPresets.swift#L24-L671) (e.g. the desired horizontal/vertical position) into a `CGRect` (i.e. raw x, y, width and height values); in other words, this library is used to cheaply calculate layout for a given configuration without having to instantiate a view.
+This helper library is essentially just a function that turns a [config](https://github.com/dominicstop/ComputableLayout/blob/b9f9301497e23f18cd61d92c37ab1f9f65ce95b3/Example/Examples/ComputaleLayoutTestPresets.swift#L24-L671) (e.g. the desired horizontal/vertical position) into a `CGRect` value (i.e. raw x, y, width and height values); in other words, this library is used to cheaply calculate layout for a given configuration without having to instantiate a view.

-The layout config allows us to add placeholder values that are then substituted to the real values during  calculation; some of these values are:
+The layout config allows us to add placeholder "layout values" that are then substituted to the real values during calculation; some of these values are:

 * The safe area insets of the screen/window.
 * The keyboard size (if it's currently visible)